stashapp/stash/ui/v2.5/src/docs/en/ScraperDevelopment.md

 Optionally, you can add a `sleep` value under the `driver` section.
 This specifies the amount of time (in seconds) that the scraper should wait after loading the website to perform the scrape.
 This is needed as some sites need more time for loading scripts to finish.
 If unset, this value defaults to 2 seconds.

 When `useCDP` is set to true, stash will execute or connect to an instance of Chrome.
-The behaviour is dictated by the `Chrome CDP path` setting in the user configuration.
+The behavior is dictated by the `Chrome CDP path` setting in the user configuration.
 If left empty, stash will attempt to find the Chrome executable in the path environment, and will fail if it cannot find one.

 `Chrome CDP path` can be set to a path to the chrome executable, or an http(s) address to remote chrome instance (for example: `http://localhost:9222/json/version`).
 As remote instance a docker container can also be used with the `chromedp/headless-shell` image being highly recommended.